 Hi, I’m Miles Kessler.
-I am an American teacher of Aikido, meditation, and Integral Practice.
-I am a dual-lineage holder in both the Iwama Aikido and the Mahasi Meditation traditions.
+I am an American teacher of Aikido (6th Dan Aikikai), meditation, and Integral Practice.
+I am a dual-lineage holder in both the Iwama tradition of Aikido and the Burmese Mahasi tradition of Meditation.

 I am the founder and director of the Integral Dojo in Tel Aviv, as well as the non-profit organization Aikido Without Borders in Israel/Palestine.

-I also produced the renowned international Aikido event the “Dead Sea Seminar”, which I co-taught with my aikido brother Patrick Cassidy, and was attended by hundreds of people from around the world for 10 years.
+I also produced the renowned international Aikido event the “Dead Sea Seminar”, which was attended by hundreds of people from around the world for 10 years.

 International Appearances, Seminars & Workshops

-I have been invited to teach in many international workshops and dojos, as well as corporations and think tanks, such as:
+For over 20 years I have been invited to teach Aikido, meditation, and Integral practice in many international workshops and retreats in dojos, organizations, corporations and think tanks, such as:

 - Aikido Bodensee – Krutzlingen, Switzerland

 - Aikido San Diego – U.S.A